iSci-3A12/climate-change-assignments/public-summaries/cc10-consumerism.md

 parent: Group Public Summaries
 ---

-# **Executive Public Summary**
-16 November 2025

-ISCI 3A12

-Group 10
+# Walkable Cities as an Urban Planning Strategy to Mitigate Climate Impacts and Identifying Disparities Based on Income Level

-Hyejin Joo, Amelia Maggi, Seanna Ninan, and Tinuola Oladapo
+**By Hyejin Joo, Amelia Maggi, Seanna Ninan, and Tinuola Oladapo**
+---

 Climate change is a massive concern in the modern world, and it is greatly attributed to greenhouse gas (GHG) emissions (Abbass et al. 2022).
 Transportation is a major influence on GHG emissions as most vehicles can only operate thanks to the burning of fossil fuels (Pal et al. 2023; US EPA 2015).
 Walkable and transit-friendly cities help to reduce the emissions of passenger vehicles and are thus the crux of this proposal (The Climate Reality Project 2021; Li et al. 2025).